zubxxr/SOFE3980U-Lab2/README.md

 ## Design
 * Add three more test cases for the binary web application.
 * Add three more test cases for the binary API service.
 * Implement other operators ( *, &, I) in both the web application and the API services.
-To do so, replace the Binary.java file with that you have implemented in the first milestone.
+To do so, replace the Binary.java file with that you have implemented in the first lab.
 You don’t need to update any HTML files.
 Only the java files should be updated.
 *  Add test cases for each newly implemented operations.
 The test cases should cover almost all possible cases.

 ## Deliverables